123AB/ET4310Lab1/Lab2.md

 We further tested tuning the parallelism level.
 Increasing parallelism did not work.
 However, reducing it did show some improvement.

+We did try using Kryo serialization and configured it according to guidelines available in [3].
+However, we were not able to get it working with our code.
+We believe that using it will show some improvement and it is worth investigating.

 ## Recommendation of Configuration
 We decided to use the cost of the application as the metric to choose our final configuration.
 The